DevanshUpadhyay26/devanshupadhyay26/README.md

 ### Hi there, I'm Devansh  👋
 ##  I'm a Student, Developer, and Gamer!

-- 🔭 I’m currently working on App Development!
+- 🔭 I’m currently working on WebApps!
-- 🌱 I’m currently learning backend languages with some frameworks
+- 🌱 I’m currently learning automation with python
 - 🥅 2021 Goals: Contribute more to Open Source projects